 Eligible employees who do not work a holiday shall receive holiday pay computed at their regular straight-time hourly rate of pay for the number of hours they are normally and regularly scheduled to work immediately prior to the holiday, not to exceed eight (8) hours.
-Employees who work on a holiday shall receive holiday pay computed at their regular straight-time hourly rate of pay for the number of hours worked, but in no event shall holiday pay be less than the regular straight-time hourly rate of pay for the holiday not to exceed eight (8) hours.
+Employees who work on a holiday shall receive holiday pay computed at their regular straight-time hourly rate of pay for the number of hours worked, but in no event shall holiday pay be less than the regular straight-time hourly rate of pay for the number of hours they are normally and regularly scheduled to work immediately prior to the holiday not to exceed eight (8) hours.
 In addition to holiday pay, for each hour worked on a holiday, eligible employees shall receive two (2) times their regular straight-time hourly rate of pay.